 The visuals and uniformity in ballets are very important.
 In view of appearing harmonious on stage, the corps should look homogeneous and proportioned.
 A dancer could not stand out among the others.

 Ballerinas could not be taller than their partners.
-The ideal height requirement was an average 1,65m (5.5).
-Men also were discriminated if they were too short.
+The ideal height requirement was an average of 1,65m (5.5).
+Men also were discriminated against if they were too short.
 They had to be taller than their partners.

 The world of ballet like the world of fashion became white elitist and snobbish as the requirements were getting very high.